 - All my weed stories

 IN ZONES like mine, gardens want an inch of water a week from you or the heavens.
 Check your rain gauge to make sure they get it (I feel happy if an inch falls each week, but lately it’s more feast or famine with rainfalls).
 And remember: If you have to supplement, soak deeply in the root zone.
 Don’t spritz things with a sprayer now and again like you’re washing the car.
-Pots need extra attention, especially smallish ones in sun, and they also need regular feeding (no blue chemicals, please; try seaweed and fish emulsion concentrates, diluted according to label directions).
+Pots need extra attention, especially smallish ones in sun, and they also need regular feeding (no blue chemical crystals, please; try seaweed and fish emulsion concentrates, diluted according to label directions).

 WANT VEGETABLES all summer?
 Many of those early sowings won’t last, so here’s how I make room for more with the practice of succession sowing.
 Some examples: